gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Performance continues to be a focus for the Gradle team and the third major release reflects this.
 The [Gradle Daemon](userguide/gradle_daemon.html) is a key performance enhancer, making builds _up to 75% faster_, but it needed to be explicitly enabled in previous versions of Gradle.
 This is no longer necessary as the Daemon is now _enabled by default_ in 3.0.
-We've put a lot of effort into fixing all open issues with the Gradle Daemon, especially on Windows platforms.
+We've put a lot of effort into fixing the most significant issues with the Gradle Daemon, especially on Windows platforms.
 We have also been working hard to make the Gradle Daemon aware of its health and impact to the system it's running on.
 We now use this information for self-healing actions as well as better daemon status reporting.
 The Gradle Daemon is the foundation for a great Gradle experience.

 Ever wished for better IDE support when writing Gradle build scripts?
 This release provides the first support for [Gradle Script Kotlin](https://github.com/gradle/gradle-script-kotlin),